 When Kurt Russell appears on screen, he ensues the coolness I always thought of him.
 As Ego, the living planet, he really wants to regain that bonding with his son, as he never had the sun he never had.
 His performance has really good but he did make me question if he’s going to be shady or not.
 He and Pratt had really good chemistry.
 Alongside him, Pom Klementieff as Mantis, a guardian with empathic powers, was a wonderful part of the crew.

 And Baby Groot (Vin Diesel) was SO adorable that I want him beside me at all times.
-He was used at convenient times not being overused and he wasn’t annoying which had me worried at first.
+He was used at convenient times not being overused and he wasn’t annoying.
 Any moment when it involves Groot, there’s a childlike wonderment to be found.

 One of the elements that stood out in the original was the soundtrack primarily known as “The Awesome Mix”.
 And I’ll say the soundtrack in here is good having some old-school music that’s to my liking, but it’s not as great as Volume 1.
 I mean if a soundtrack included Fleetwood Mac’s The Chain (primarily used in the Super Bowl and second trailer), I’m hooked immensely.
 Also, Tyler Bates score is a much better improvement over the last film.